1Password/terraform-provider-onepassword/docs/index.md

 To authenticate CLI with service account, set `service_account_token` in the provider configuration.

-Retry mechanism is implemented when using provider with service accounts.
+Retry mechanism is implemented when using provider with service account.
 Each retry fast forwards to the [service account rate limit](https://developer.1password.com/docs/service-accounts/rate-limits/).

 It's recommended to limit the number of parallel resource operations.
 It can be done by using `-parallelism=n` flag when running `terraform apply`, where `n` is the number of parallel resource operations (the default is `10`).
 ```